BarcinoLechiguino/1v1-Demolition/README.md

 * The first player to destroy the opponent's vehicle 3 times wins a round.
 * The first player to win 3 rounds wins a game.
-* The first player to win 3 games gets the win.
+* The first player to win 4 games gets the match.